 - Holdings are only available to persons who are prepared to farm them personally, and where houses are provided, the tenant is required to reside on the holding.

-Tenants should not normally engage in any form of business other than agriculture, although ancillary complimentary activities or diversification will be considered and encouraged in suitable cases.
+- Tenants should not normally engage in any form of business other than agriculture, although ancillary complementary activities or diversification will be considered and encouraged in suitable cases.

 Prospective tenants must be able to show that they have sufficient capital to enter a holding and work it.
 This can be quite substantial where an incoming tenant may be required to pay for the outgoing tenant's fixtures and fittings, entitlements, live and dead stock, sufficient to properly farm the holding.

 If you wish to discuss the opportunities available on Cheshire Farms Estate, please submit your enquiries either in writing to: